Office of Communications and External Relations

-Maria oversees the HMS communications office editorial team, which produces the weekly Harvard Medicine News, the HMS Dean's annual report, and Harvard Medicine magazine.
-It also produces all internal and institutional School communications.
-Previously, she worked as a television reporter and newspaper editor for more than 30 years, also serving as a communications director under former Gov. William Weld.
-Maria was also managing editor of Boston's award-winning news website WCVB.com for more than a decade.
-Maria has received numerous awards for her work, including an Emmy from the National Academy of Television Arts and Sciences, and recognition for excellence in reporting and editorial writing from the Associated Press and the New England Press Association.
-She was also awarded nine Edward R. Murrow Awards for best broadcast news website from the Radio and Television Digital News Association.
+Maria supervises the HMS communications editorial team, which produces the weekly Harvard Medicine News, the annual HMS Dean's report, and Harvard Medicine magazine.
+It also produces internal and institutional School communications.
+Previously, Maria worked as a television reporter, newspaper editor and news website managing editor, also serving as a communications director under former Massachusetts Gov. William Weld.
+As managing editor of Boston's award-winning news website WCVB.com for more than a decade, Maria was awarded nine prestigious Edward R. Murrow Awards from the Radio and Television Digital News Association (RTDNA) for best broadcast news website in New England.
+Other awards include an Emmy from the National Academy of Television Arts and Sciences, and awards for excellence in reporting and editorial writing from the Associated Press and the New England Press Association.
 Maria holds a bachelor of science degree in journalism from the University of Texas at Austin.
 She can be reached at Maria_Buckley@hms.harvard.edu.

 Editorial Production Coordinator

 Bobbie serves as editorial production coordinator for Harvard Medicine News.
 She copy edits news stories, decanal communications, web pages and publications such as the dean’s annual report and Harvard Medicine magazine.
 She covers news from HMS student affairs, Family Van and Massachusetts Eye and Ear.
 Prior to joining HMS in 2014, Bobbie worked for Duke University as an editor and publications manager.
 She also was a communications consultant for the Ocean Explorium at New Bedford Seaport and former program and services director for the North Carolina Writers’ Network.
 She holds a bachelor’s degree in English from the University of Oregon.
 Bobbie can be reached at email@example.com.